Emergency services

 Take US dollars with you.

-For trips of less than 3 months, you can drive a vehicle with an International Driving Permit (IDP).
+For trips of less than 3 months, you can drive with:

 More information: